 For the past month or so, observers have been asking, almost obsessively, whether Florida Gov. Charlie Crist will leave the Republican Party and run for Senate, instead, as an independent.

-He's trailing his Republican primary opponent, Marco Rubio, by over 20 percentage points in major polls, and his outlook as an independent appears better: most polls show Crist losing a close three-way race with Rubio and Democratic Rep. Kendrick Meek, though a Quinnipiac survey
+He's trailing his Republican primary opponent, Marco Rubio, by over 20 percentage points in major polls, and his outlook as an independent appears better: most polls show Crist losing a close three-way race with Rubio and Democratic Rep. Kendrick Meek, though a Quinnipiac survey shows him winning.

 There's another option for the governor, however, that's getting overlooked: Crist could drop out of the race altogether and challenge Democratic Sen. Bill Nelson in 2012.